sonnyit/java/_posts/2016-06-16-j-garbage-collection.md

 * [When an object becomes eligible for garbage collection?](#when-an-object-becomes-eligible-for-garbage-collection-10548tables)
 * [References](#references-10548tables)

+Garbage collection is responsible for removing objects from memory when they can never be used again.
+An object becomes eligible for garbage collection when there are no more references to it or its references have all gone out of scope.
+The **finalize()** method will run once for each object if/when it is  rst garbage collected.

 ## Introduction [&#10548;](#tables)

 In Java, allocation and de-allocation of memory space for objects are done by the garbage collection process in an automated way by the JVM.